purogamer/Fluent-for-Steam/README.md

 3. Once the font is installed you must drag the skins folder into the main folder of your steam so that it should look like this steam / skins

-4. Then go to steam settings (found at the top left of steam ) >> Interface and select skin >> and select fluentforsteam
+4. Then go to Steam settings (found at the top left of steam ) >> Interface and select skin >> and select Fluentforsteam
-5.
-6. For last restart steam and enjoy
+6. For last restart Steam and enjoy

 <p align="right">(<a href="#top">back to top</a>)</p>